LUCKYFLY CHARTERS FLYFISHING and INSHORE LIGHT TACKLE CHARTERS

 Bottled water is provided on board the LuckyFly.

-Please understand that your safety is my utmost priority.
+Please understand that your safety is the utmost priority.

-Elicit drugs or excessive alcohol consumption will not be tolerated aboard the LuckyFly.
+Elicit drugs or excessive alcohol consumption can not be tolerated aboard the LuckyFly.